library(dplyr); library(tidyr); library(purrr)

 # Third row is largest (by market cap) company in each sector:

-large_mid_caps <- read_csv("large_mid_caps.csv")
+<- read_csv("large_mid_caps.csv")

 large_mid_caps <- large_mid_caps |> rename_at('Market Cap', ~ 'Capitalization')

-large_mid_caps$Industry <- as_factor(large_mid_caps$Industry)
+large_mid_caps $Industry <- as_factor(large_mid_caps$Industry)

 large_mid_caps$Sector <- as_factor(large_mid_caps$Sector)